hellohaptik/chatbot_ner/README.md

 ### **Framework Overview**

 In any conversational AI application, there are several entities to be identified and logic for detection on one entity might be different from other.
-We have organised this repository as shown below
+We have organised this repository as shown below.

 ![entity hierarchy](docs/images/entity_hierarchy.png)